 When you are using this ad type, you will see a form to enter custom parameters and values.
 You will find the supported parameters when you click on any of the networks in the list of ad networks that already use AMP.
 The specific parameters and values need to be checked with your ad network.

-For AdSense, it might look like this:
+For Google DoubleClick (DFP), a basic implementation might look like this:

 The AMP documentation also offers a fallback option.
-We implemented this as well, but couldn’t find an ad network that supports it yet.
+We implemented this as well but couldn’t find an ad network that supports it yet.

 On the AMP page, this is described like this: